The Page Street Neighborway Project holds a lot of promise. Will it reach its full potential?

 If approved and built, this will be the first raised intersection in San Francisco!

-The Page Street Neighborway is heading to the SFMTA Board Meeting this summer on July 17.
+The Page Street Neighborway is heading to the SFMTA Board Meeting on September 4 for a decision.
 However, we’re concerned: it’s not clear that the city’s first raised intersection is going to remain in the project.
 Help us keep the city strong in its commitment to putting pedestrians first!

 Sign the petition below to send an email to support the raised intersection.
 (You can personalize your email by clicking in the body of the message.)